IceRabbit1999/keep-farmed/docs/rust/rust_by_question.md

     + Example: ownership and borrowing -> memory safety without gc

-## Make the borrower checker happy :wink:
+## Make the borrower checker happy 😉

 ## In Books